riceissa/vim-uniform/README.md

 - I resolve the disagreements by setting the options to whatever I happen to prefer.
 You will probably disagree with me on at least some of the options.
-  You can either use uniform.vim directly and then override the options you want to change, or you can just copy uniform.vim and use it as a template, and change stuff you want to change.
+  You can either use uniform.vim directly and then override the options you want to change in your vimrc, or you can just fork uniform.vim and use it as a template, and change stuff you want to change directly within your copy of uniform.vim.

 - Some of the things that Neovim includes by default (in particular, commenting stuff with `gc` (see `:help gc-default`) and visual star (see